eversoneliasg/100-days-of-python/README.md

 This is a remake of yesterday's project, but, this time, using OOP.<br>
 **Lessons and exercises**: OOP (classes and objects); packages.

+## Day 17 - Quiz game project

+Today we will create a quiz game using OOP.<br>
+**Lessons and exercises**: How to create classes in Python (syntax, attributes, methods, pass keyword, constructor/initialization); PascalCase.